 Service frequency, how often service arrives, is grouped into four categories define in the table below.
 Generally, the more often transit arrives the more spontaneously customers will use the service without referencing a schedule.
 Frequent service also reduces wait times for customers.

-FREQUENCY ains arrive every:
+SERVICE FREQUENCY Buses and trains arrive every:

+Bacce and × anno antiro orongi

 Very Frequent Less than 10 minutes

 Frequent 10 to 20 minutes

 Moderate 21 to 30 minutes

 Minimum 31 to 60 minutes